cerqueiraedu/rent-a-movie/README.md

 `globals` folder contains all global variables that might be shared across environments.

+### Importing Test Runs

+Access Postman Runner screen and click on `Import Test Run`:

-`test-runs` folder contains all the collections' test run results.
+Import `test-runs` folder, that contains all the collections' test run results (i.e. our evidences).